Thailand motorcycle Grand Prix

-The Thailand motorcycle Grand Prix is a Motorcycle Grand Prix event that started in 2018.
-The race is hosted at Buriram International Circuit near the eponymous city in Buriram Province.
+The Thailand motorcycle Grand Prix is a motorcycle Grand Prix event that started in 2018.
+The race is hosted at Chang International Circuit near Buriram in Buriram province.
 In 2020 and 2021, the race was cancelled due to the COVID-19 pandemic.
 The event is due to take place at the Buriram International Circuit until at least 2026.

+On 21 August 2024, it was announced that the Thailand Grand Prix will be the first round of the 2025 and 2026 seasons.